 Don’t try too hard.

-There is a difference between writing a formal essay and using a thesaurus for every adjective throughout your transfer essay.
+There is a difference between writing a formal online essay and using a thesaurus for every adjective throughout your transfer essay.
 When you try too hard to sound intelligent by using those SAT words that you spent so much time memorizing, you lose your own voice throughout the essay.

 Instead, focus on the flow of your writing and try to let your own voice shine.
 Remember that most workers in the admissions offices read hundreds of applications a day.